Right Before You Apply

 Dental Admission Test⤷ (DAT)

-- When registering for the DAT, select at least one school that participates with ADEA AADSAS to receive your official scores.
-ADEA AADSAS will use your DENTPIN to match your DAT score report with your application and will import your official scores directly into the ADEA AADSAS application.
-Your official DAT scores will be distributed to all schools designated on your ADEA AADSAS application (even though you only selected one ADEA AADSAS participating school when you registered for the DAT).
+- When registering for the DAT, select at least one ADEA AADSAS-participating school; this would enable your official DAT scores to be distributed to all schools designated on your AADSAS application (even if you only selected one ADEA AADSAS-participating school when you registered for the DAT).

 Study hard and score high on the DAT.
-The entering class of 2016 averaged a 21 PAT, 21 Academic Average, and 21 Total Science.
+The entering class of 2017 averaged a 21 Academic Average, 20 PAT, and 21 Total Science.
 We require a minimum score of at least a 15 in each individual section of the DAT.
-There are many DAT preparation resources available to applicants and we encourage you to choose a resource that works best with your learning style.
+There are many DAT preparation resources available to applicants, and we encourage you to choose a resource that works best with your learning style.

-You must wait 90 days before you can retake the DAT so be sure to take the DAT early in the application cycle (May or June).
-If you are unsatisfied with your scores, it’s best if you can retake the DAT early enough in the cycle to still be considered for a pre-December interview.
-If you wait to take the DAT in August for the first time, the earliest you’ll be able to retake will be November and that is too late to be considered for an interview prior to December 1.
+If you are unsatisfied with your scores, you must wait at least 90 days from your last attempt before retaking the DAT, so be sure to take the DAT early in the application cycle (May or June) to give you time to retake it and still meet our November 1 DAT deadline.
+If you wait to take the DAT in August for the first time, the earliest you’ll be able to retake it will be after our DAT deadline.

 It can take a couple of weeks for your scores to show up on your ADEA AADSAS application.
-To expedite the review process, you can submit an unofficial score report to the admissions office via email or fax 352-846-0311.
+To expedite the review process, you can submit an unofficial score report to the UF College of Dentistry Office of Admissions via email or fax 352-846-0311.

 - Choose letter writers who know you well and who can add value to your application.
 If all the letter writer knows about you is the grade you earned in his/her class, that doesn’t give the admissions committee new information about you (it doesn’t hurt your application, but it doesn’t help either).
 Be sure to ask in a way that allows your potential letter writer to decline.
 It’s better to have someone decline to write you a letter than for them to submit a mediocre letter or hold up your application because they don’t submit it in a timely manner due to a busy schedule, etc.